 Cycle Touring Companions – a smaller group dedicated to finding a cycling buddy.

-Long Distance Cyclists – a large group with 70 000 people regularly posting about different subjects related to bikepacking, bike touring and long-distance cycling.
+Long Distance Cyclists – a large group with 70,000 people who regularly post about different subjects related to bikepacking, bike touring, and long-distance cycling.
 Sometimes people look for trip companions there.

 Bicycle Travellers – big community, sometimes people look for bicycle touring companions.